Thertzlor/epub-print-page-approximator/README.md

 ![license](https://img.shields.io/github/license/Thertzlor/epub-print-page-approximator)
 # Print Page Approximator for EPUB and EPUB3
 One of the biggest advantages of Ebooks is the freedom that dynamically reflowing text grants the reader.
-However, having constantly shifting page numbers whenever you resize the text or change the font is often annyoing.
+However, having constantly shifting page numbers whenever you resize the text or change the font is often annoying.
 Static print pages, even if they are technically no longer applicable, still have the advantage of being consistent.
 This is why both EPUB2 and EPUB3 standards support so called "print page" references, so that even when reading a book digitally you know which "actual" page you are on.

 However, with the exceptions of some very high end digital releases, most ebooks don't implement this feature (most ebook reader apps also do not support it, but that's their loss, [KOreader](https://github.com/koreader/koreader), is a great option that does).
 So you are stuck with dynamic pages unless you own the print version and painstakingly insert hundreds page breaks by hand in an EPUB editor.